 This module will focus on United Nations instruments and instances that can be leveraged to advanced feminist law reform and women’s equality.

 Different UN bodies and representatives are charged with reviewing Canada’s accomplishments and shortcomings in protecting and promoting human rights and women’s rights.
 During these investigations, they frequently meet with or hear from civil society groups.
 This can be a great opportunity to flag issues that are affecting women’s equality rights.
-This module features different examples of interventions by feminist organizations in front of United Nations bodies.

 These bodies will also issue reports that can be useful when advocating for feminist law reform, as they constitute and external and objective review.